Understanding Atlantic Shark Fishing

 Are all Atlantic sharks endangered?

 None of the 43 Atlantic shark species managed by NOAA Fisheries are classified as endangered in U.S. waters under the Endangered Species Act.
-Two of these 43—the scalloped hammerhead population in the Caribbean and off the coast of South America and the oceanic whitetip globally—are classified as threatened.
+Two of these 43 are classified as threatened: the scalloped hammerhead shark population in the Caribbean and off the coast of South America, and the oceanic whitetip shark globally.
 That means they are considered at risk of being listed as endangered in the foreseeable future.
+Management measures are in place to protect these species.

 The U.S. Atlantic Ocean actually has some of the best-managed and sustainable shark fisheries in the world.
-As of 2018, six species were overfished, meaning the population has fallen below a minimum threshold set by scientists.
-A total of four species are also being fished faster than the populations can replace themselves.
+As of 2024, 14 percent (6 out of 43) Atlantic species were overfished.
+That means the population has fallen below a minimum threshold set by scientists.
+A total of 9.3 percent (4 out of 43) Atlantic shark species are also being fished faster than the populations can replace themselves.
+That means overfishing is occurring.

 We manage all of these species to end overfishing and rebuild populations.
-This is consistent with the Magnuson-Stevens Fishery Conservation and Management Act, the foundation of all domestic fisheries regulations.
+This is consistent with the Magnuson-Stevens Act, the foundation of all domestic fisheries regulations.

 What happens when a shark is listed as endangered?

-The listing of a shark or any other species as endangered under the Endangered Species Act makes it illegal to harass, harm, pursue, hang, shoot, wound, kill, trap, capture, or collect the species.
+It is illegal to harass, harm, pursue, hang, shoot, wound, kill, trap, capture, or collect any shark listed under the Endangered Species Act.
 Attempting any of these things is also illegal.

 In addition to enforcing this ban, we take the following management actions for all species listed as either endangered or threatened under the Endangered Species Act: